akiarie/lex/README.md

-# A Lex that Lexes Itself
+# A Naive Implementation of Lex